IzMichael/IzMichael/README.md

 - My website is [izmichael.com](https://izmichael.com)
 - I'm the CEO and Lead Developer [@Light-On-Dev](https://github.com/Light-On-Dev)
 - All of my school-related projects are [@IzMichael-School](https://github.com/IzMichael-School)
+- I'm the creator of [Flaggle](https://flaggle.izmichael.com/), and [The Phoenix Pages](https://phoenix-pages.izmichael.com/).

-I'm skilled in HTML, CSS, and JS, with certifications in Adobe Photoshop 2020 and Adobe Premiere Pro 2020.
+- I'm skilled in HTML, CSS, and JS, with certifications in Adobe Photoshop 2020 and Adobe Premiere Pro 2020.

-[![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/izmichael)
+If you like my stuff and want to support me, you can do so on Ko-Fi ↓ [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/izmichael)